Skip to main content

 submit generic transaction / dynamic cross-contract calling

-// invokes function found at`addr`, sends the `_amount` to the `addr`, and the `_transactionData` payload.
+invokes function found at callee contract address, sends the transferAmount to the callee, and the transactionData payload.

 build_call,